Lucien1999s/meeting-ai/README.md

 {
     "file_url": "Your_Audio_File_path",
     "meeting_name": "Your_Meeting_Title",
-    "use_package": true
+    "use_api": false
 }
 ```

-- use_package: A boolean value indicating whether to use the Whisper package.
-Set it to true if you want to use the Whisper package for transcription, or set it to false to use the Whisper API ,the default is true.
+- use_api: A boolean value indicating whether to use the Whisper api.
+Set it to true if you want to use the Whisper api for transcription, or set it to false to use the Whisper package ,the default is false.

 ### 5. Launch it